PrimaveraDeveloper/lithium/howto/howto-model-hello-world.md

 # How to model a Hello World microservice

-This guide describes the steps required to model a "Hello World" microservice using the service designer and added the necessary custom code.
+This guide describes the steps required to model a "Hello World" microservice using the service designer and add the necessary custom code.

 For the purpose of this guide, the Hello World Service (HWS) should accept a request containing a person's name (e.g. "John Doe") and respond with a hello response (e.g. "Hello John Doe").